 Notice of Decision.
 The Agency or Presiding Officer shall promptly provide all Parties with a copy of every Agency decision or order when filed and otherwise give prompt notice of all Agency actions from which any time limitation commences.

 Telecommunications.
-The Presiding Officer may, if no Party objects, designate that all or a portion of a hearing be conducted with one or more participants situated in different locations and communicating through the medium of one or more telecommunication devices.
+The Presiding Officer may designate that all or a portion of a hearing be conducted with one or more participants situated in different locations and communicating through the medium of one or more telecommunication devices, including telephone and video conferencing, unless the Respondent or Petitioner lacks access to sufficient Electronic Medium.

 Further Appeal.
 After the issuance of a final decision, except so far as any provision of law expressly precludes judicial review, any person or appointing authority aggrieved by a final decision of any Agency in an Adjudicatory Proceeding shall be entitled to a judicial review thereof in accordance with M.G.L. c.
 30A, § 14.